Scams targeting ASIC customers

 - for your credit card or bank details directly by email or phone

-Here is an example of a scam email from 17 May 2018
+Here is an example of a scam email from 21 March 2019. (click the image to enlarge)

 If the email you received contains the above information, it is not from ASIC.